esphome/esphome-docs/components/switch/lvgl.rst

 The ``lvgl`` switch platform creates a switch from an LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.

-Supported widgets are :ref:`lvgl-wgt-btn` (with ``checkable`` option enabled), :ref:`lvgl-wgt-swi` and :ref:`lvgl-wgt-chk`.
+Supported widgets are :ref:`lvgl-widget-button` (with ``checkable`` option enabled), :ref:`lvgl-widget-switch` and :ref:`lvgl-widget-checkbox`.
 A single switch supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome switch component.

 Configuration variables:
 ------------------------